cacodcar/cacodcar.github.io/_posts/2020-9-3-Picard_Iteration.md

   - Blog
 ---

 Picard Iteration is a neet method I stumbled across today.
-It is an iterative method coming from fixed-point theory to solve an inital value problem symbolically.
+It is an iterative method coming from fixed-point theory to solve an initial value problem symbolically.

-The theory behind it is direct and straitforward.
+The theory behind it is direct and straightforward.
 Given an IVP of the following form

 $$y'(x) = f(x,y(x)),y(x_0)=y_0$$